Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 You probably already knew this little fact about depreciation and stuck it somewhere in the back of your mind, long ago.

-When you want to know the real value your RV has as a used camper, you can go to websites like NADA (NADA.com) or KBB (KBB.com) which list the present values of RVs and automobiles on their sites.
+When you want to know the real value your RV has as a used camper, you can go to websites like the National Automobile Dealers Association or Kelley Blue Book, which list the present values of RVs and automobiles on their sites.
 These sites are where everyone will go to find out exactly what a camper of your specific year, model, and accessories is really worth if you want to sell or trade yours.

 At least once every month, these two companies, NADA and KBB, will put out a new compilation of all RV values in your area of the country, using the prices that local dealers are actually getting for RVs just like yours, even those that are decades older.
 Using the actual sales numbers in your area, they are essentially setting the suggested price which all member dealers will expect when they sell an RV just like yours.

-These sites list other things like the suggested trade-in value if you decide you want to trade your old RV in on another newer one.
+These sites list other things like the suggested trade-in value if you decide you want to trade your old RV in for another newer one.

 I should mention here, in case you didn’t realize it yet, that you should expect the value of your RV to go down every month, even if you aren’t using it at all.
 And if you are actually using it, and putting significant miles on it, those miles will add to the drop in the expected value of your RV.